 - The student may appeal to the program for reconsideration or may apply for admission to a different degree program.
 If the appeal is successful or if the student is accepted into a different program, the registration hold is removed.

 Institutional Strategic Planning

 In 2011, Oregon State University was reviewed by the Northwest Commission on Colleges and Universities.
-The OSU self evaluation and related materials included materials on graduate learning prepared with major assistance of the Graduate Council and the Graduate School.
+The 2011 OSU self evaluation included materials on graduate learning prepared with major assistance of the Graduate Council and the Graduate School.
 Following the finding that Oregon State University was being reaccredited, steps were taken in response to recommendations in the accreditation report.
 Overarching graduate learning objectives were identified and the continuing assessment process described above was initiated.
 To enable programs to conduct assessment most efficiently, the Graduate School and the Office of Institutional Research are collaborating in efforts to assist graduate programs in the collection and analysis of data.
 The Graduate Council is currently discussing the overlapping needs for data to be used in support of university strategic planning, graduate program reviews, and continuing program assessment.